TheMicronauts/TORAIZ-AS-1-Help/README.md

 ### Reset And Control MIDI Part For Cubendo

-This XML file is a MIDI Part (pattern) ready to be imported into Cubase or Nuendo (via *File > Import > Track Archive…*).
-It includes all the MIDI messages that control the TORAIZ AS-1’s sound parameters, with names and comments entered as Text / Score Events.
+This XML file is a MIDI Part (pattern) ready to be imported into Cubase or Nuendo (via *File > Import > Track Archive…*), which includes all the MIDI messages that control the TORAIZ AS-1’s sound parameters, with names and comments entered as Text / Score Events:

 I usually place this type of pattern at the beginning of the main MIDI track controlling a synth.
 Playing it resets the performance parameters and restores the base sound for the song—without needing a SysEx dump.